Planned Giving

 By making a planned gift, whether through a will or by designating Valley Humane Society a beneficiary of your life insurance policy, you are eligible to become part of the growing number of people that, together, make up our Legacy Society.

-Have you already included a gift to Valley Humane Society in your estate plans?
-Please let us know by filling out this form so we can thank you for your support and update our records.
+Have you already included a gift to Valley Humane Society in your will or trust?
+Please fill out this form to let us know!
+We would love to thank you for your generosity.
 A brighter future starts with you!

 DAF (Donor Advised Funds)